Michael1993/crunchy-cookies/README.md

 ## Background

-The Crunchy Cookie Company is in trouble and it needs your help to figure out how to solve its problems.
+The Crunchy Cookie Company is in trouble, and it needs your help to figure out how to solve its problems.
 It needs to handle data in several different ways.

 Java Streams to the rescue!